aliasad20/Face-Swap/WOC_IIITKalyani/cLog.md

 Day 7: Learnt usage and functionality of dlib and tried to identify 68 feature points of the face to know the features of face.
 Encountered several method calling errors which were partly resolved.

 Day 8: The whole day passed in error only.
-So tried rectifying the error and also looked for methods of creating a flask app.
+So 13tried rectifying the error and also looked for methods of creating a flask app.

 Day 9: Found and fixed the error which was just due to the wrong argument.
 Worked with the identification of feature points on the face.
 A .dat file was needed for this which I added.